sunithalv/face-swap-app/README.md

-# face-swap-app# Face Swap Application using Python and openCV
+## Face Swap Application using Python and openCV

 This is a flask-based application where we can swap the face of two people and have some fun with it.
-The model used is shape_predictor_68_face_landmarks of both the faces uploaded which gives us the 68 points landmarks of the face as shown.
+The model used is shape_predictor_68_face_landmarks of both the faces uploaded which gives us the 68 points landmarks of the face as shown.The project has applications in fields such as hiding faces in videos to preserve the identity,in movies for stunt double artists etc.

 ![Image](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQ2PboABpNcPI6eOXyfu1xPi79tD2mm_XiAmTkzftxbhw&s)